Prediction of Dynamical time Series Using Kernel Based Regression and Smooth Splines: Numerical illustrations

 with $D=17$, is solved with time step $\Delta t=0.1$ and transients are eliminated to produce the exact signal $\tilde{x}(t)$.
 This signal will of course have rounding errors and discretization errors, but those are negligible compared to prediction errors.
 The standard deviation of the Mackey-Glass signal is about $0.23$.
 An independent normally distributed quantity of mean zero is added at each point so that the ratio of the variance of the noise to that of the signal ($0.23^{2}$) is equal to the desired signal-to-noise ratio (SNR).

 To confirm with \cite{MullerSmolaRatschScholkopfKohlmorgenVapnik1998}, the Mackey-Glass signal was down-sampled so that $nh=1$ and $n=1$.
-The spline smoothing method would fare even better if we chose $nh=.1$.
+The spline smoothing method would fare even better if we chose $h=.1$.
 The delay and the embedding dimension used for delay coordinates were $\tau=6$ and $D=6$, as in \cite{MullerSmolaRatschScholkopfKohlmorgenVapnik1998}.
 The size of the training set was $N=1000$.
-For cross-validation, the $\gamma/2D$ parameter was varied over $\left\{ 0.1,1.5,10.0,50.0,100.0\right\} $, the $\Lambda$ parameter was varied over $\left\{ 10^{-10},10^{-6},10^{-2},10^{2}\right\} $, and the $\epsilon$ was varied over $\left\{ 0.01,0.05,0.25\right\} $.
+For cross-validation, the $\gamma/2D$ parameter was varied over $\left\{ 0.1,1.5,10.0,50.0,100.0\right\} $, and the $\Lambda$ parameter was varied over $\left\{ 10^{-8.5},10^{-8},\ldots,10^{-0.5}\right\} $ for least squares with or without spline smoothing but over $\left\{ 10^{-10},10^{-6},10^{-2},10^{2}\right\} $ for the more expensive support vector regression.
+For support vector regression, the $\epsilon$ was varied over $\left\{ 0.01,0.05,0.25\right\} $.
 The phenomenon we will demonstrate is far more pronounced than the slight gains obtained using more extensive cross-validation.
 For support vector regression, we were able to reproduce the relevant results reported in \cite{MullerSmolaRatschScholkopfKohlmorgenVapnik1998}.\footnote{The RMS error of $0.017$ reported for $t_{f}=1$ with SNR of 22.15\% in \cite{MullerSmolaRatschScholkopfKohlmorgenVapnik1998} appears to be a consequence of an unusually favorable noise or signal.
-The typical RMS error is around $0.03$.}
+The typical RMS error is around $0.03$.
+We eliminate the effect of unusual datasets by taking averages over multiple datasets.}

 Figure \ref{fig:s3-mg-1step-rms-vs-snr} demonstrates that (\ref{eq:algo-muller}) produces predictors that are corrupted by errors in the inputs or delay coordinates.
 The method with spline smoothing is more accurate and deteriorates less with increasing SNR.
+For the Mackey-Glass plots in Figures \ref{fig:s3-mg-1step-rms-vs-snr}, \ref{fig:s2-itervsnoiter}, and \ref{fig:s3-mg-rms-vs-tf}, each point is an average over $480$ independent datasets in the case of least squares with or without spline smoothing and over $48$ data sets in the case of support vector regression.
+In all cases, using half as many datasets does not change the picture.